 Water Allocation Plan for the River Murray Prescribed Watercourse

-Consultation on the draft Water Allocation Plan for the River Murray Prescribed Watercourse
+Amendment of the draft Water Allocation Plan for the River Murray Prescribed Watercourse

 The Murraylands and Riverland Landscape Board propose to amend the water allocation plan in relation to Environmental Land Management Allocations (ELMA) as well as other minor changes.